17-qxm/.github/profile/README.md

 We welcome your contributions!

 If you are interesting about our project or have some new idea for them.<br>
 Open pull request and issue freely!
-We will handle them first time!
+We will handle them at the first time!

 ### 🧩 Contact us